Ardour/manual/README.md

 ### Normal content

 Manual content goes into the `include/` directory (or in the Master Document itself); and consists of normal HTML, sans the usual headers that is normally seen in regular HTML web pages.
 Any other content, such as css files, images, files and fixed pages goes into the `source/` directory.

 Adding `source/images/horse.png` makes it available at the url `/images/horse.png` after publishing it; things work similarly for `source/files/` and `source/css/`.

+### CSS

+The manual uses [Bootstrap](http://getbootstrap.com/) for its global layout, and a custom CSS (`source/css/app.css`) that contains classes used for keys, menus, tables, etc... so it is recommanded to have a look at it first, or at least see how other pages are made to keep the manual consistent in its appearance.

 ## More Advanced Stuff